FaheemAlvii/FaheemAlvii/README.md

 > **"Code is like humor.
 When you have to explain it, it's bad."** - Cory House

+> **"The best way to predict the future is to invent it."** - Alan Kay

 Hey there!
 I'm **Faheem Alvi**, a passionate **Full-Stack Developer** and **DevOps Engineer** with a love for building robust, scalable solutions.
 At 25, I've been crafting digital experiences for **7+ years** at **Geek Tech Sol**, where I've evolved from a Python enthusiast to a **full-stack developer with comprehensive infrastructure expertise**.

+I'm a **100% self-taught developer** who chose practical learning over formal education, and this approach has been my greatest strength.
 I specialize in **AI-powered automation**, **large-scale web scraping**, **game automation**, and **enterprise infrastructure management**.
 From building custom Odoo solutions to deploying self-hosted AI models, I love turning complex challenges into elegant, automated solutions.

-**🎯 Core Strengths:** AI Integration • Infrastructure Automation • Large-Scale Data Processing • Customer Support Excellence
+**🎯 Core Strengths:** AI Integration • Infrastructure Automation • Large-Scale Data Processing • Customer Support Excellence • Self-Taught Excellence

 ---

 ## 🏢 **Professional Journey**

+> **"Success is not final, failure is not fatal: it is the courage to continue that counts."** - Winston Churchill

 ### **Geek Tech Sol** - *Senior Developer & Infrastructure Specialist* (7+ Years)
 - 🎯 **Developed** the **OSM Tool** (Odoo Server Manager API) - A game-changing alternative to Odoo.sh